Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 <pba-flex>

-It is normal to add some randomness to the message<br/>to expand the input set size:
+It is normal to add some randomness to the message<br />to expand the input set size:

 $$ hash(message + randomness) => commitment $$